 If two boats collide, it is possible for both operators to be at-fault.
 While collisions are rare, often they can be attributed to distracted driving, poor visibility or drunk boating.

 Even when visibility is good, boats can collide with things hiding under the water’s surface.
 The impact between the boat and submerged object could cause a violent jolt that can inflict injuries on their passengers.

 A wake is the wave a boat makes as it passes through the water.
-Hitting a wake the wrong way can cause a boat to rock violently, tossing passengers overboard.
+Hitting a wake the wrong way can cause a boat to rock violently, tossing passengers overboard or capsizing.

 Unfortunately, a boat operator’s ability to avoid a wake depends on their environment.
 Factors like wake size, nearby boat traffic, and boat speed can reduce a driver’s ability to avoid a large wake.

 Like wakes, waves can cause passengers to be tossed overboard.
 If the operator of the vessel you are on went out in bad weather or poor conditions, they can be charged with negligence.